delynchoong/delynchoong.github.io/_posts/2025-05-05-azure-mcp-tutorial.md

 ## Mastering Model Context Protocol(MCP): Building MultiServer MCP with Azure OpenAI

-The Model Context Protocol (MCP) is rapidly becoming the prominent framework for building truly agentic, interoperable AI applications.
-While there are several MCP templates online, this project stands out as the only starter template that combines **Azure OpenAI integration** with a **Multi-Server MCP** architecture on a custom interface, enabling you to connect and orchestrate multiple tool servers—through a customized user interface.
+The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction?wt.mc_id=studentamb_263805) is rapidly becoming the prominent framework for building truly agentic, interoperable AI applications.

+Many articles document MCP servers for single-server use, this project stands out as the starter template that combines **Multi-Server MCP** with Azure OpenAI integration on a custom interface, enabling you to connect and orchestrate multiple tool servers—through a customized UI.

-Many articles document MCP servers for single-server use, this project covers Multiserver MCP implementation, connect multiple MCP servers in a single client session through MultiServerMCP library from Langchain adapters, enabling agentic orchestration across different domains.
+Here, we deep dive into Multiserver MCP implementation, connecting both local custom and ready MCP Servers in a single client session through the MultiServerMCP library from Langchain adapters, enabling agentic orchestration across different domains.
 While most triggers to OOB MCP servers leveraged Github Copilot for input, this project allows for custom app integration

 In this technical blog, we’ll walk through the architecture, components, and step-by-step code to build your own MultiServer MCP using the Langchain MCP adapter, FastAPI, and a custom frontend which also lists the loaded MCP tools.
 By the end, you’ll have a scalable, extensible agentic platform ready for expanding your real-world AI applications.

 ---

 ### Quick recap: Why is MCP important?

 ![alt text](/assets/images/2025-05-05/1.png)
-The Model Context Protocol (MCP) is important because it provides a standardized way for agents and AI applications to interact with a wide variety of tools and services, regardless of the programming language or platform.
-Think of it as the universal connector for AI agents.
+The Model Context Protocol (MCP) provides a standardized way for agents and AI applications to interact with a wide variety of tools and services, regardless of the programming language or platform.
+Think of it as the universal connector for AI applications.

+There are now several ready MCP servers available, such as [Azure AI Foundry](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-mcp-plugins?pivots=programming-language-python) and [Azure MCP Server](https://github.com/Azure/azure-mcp), providing a rich ecosystem of existing tools that can be easily integrated into your applications.

 ### Why Multi Server MCP?

-As solutions evolve in the real-world and we approach complex workflows, we often need several specialised features – think scraping the web, querying a database, and editing files, all in one agent.
+As solutions evolve in the real-world and we approach complex workflows, we often need several specialised APIs, here, think of it as tools – functions like querying a database, editing files, getting information from websites - available all in one agent.
+MultiServer MCP allows you to connect and orchestrate these diverse tools seamlessly:

-- **Plug-and-play tool servers:** Connect custom and ready-made MCP servers (e.g., custom Math, custom Fabric, Azure AI Foundry, Azure, Claude).
+- **Plug-and-play tool servers:** Connect custom. remote and ready-made MCP servers (e.g., custom Math, custom Fabric, Azure AI Foundry, Azure, Claude).
 - **Interoperability:** Different AI tools can work together seamlessly.
-- **Agentic orchestration:** Enable your agent to reason, plan, and call tools across multiple specialized domains
+- **Agentic orchestration:** Enable your agent to reason, plan, and call tools across multiple specialized domains without defined routing.
 - **Azure OpenAI integration:** Leverage enterprise-grade LLMs and security.
 - **Scalability:** Easily add or remove tool servers without changing the agent code.